PSYCH 1100 (S6 900)

 Prerequisite: Consent of instructor and 2.0 cumulative grade point average; 12 semester credits earned in a related field of study; students work with Career Services staff to obtain approval of the internship by the dean from the academic discipline where the student is planning to earn credit.

-Course types: Contemporary Life Skills (A.A., A.S., A.A.S., A.G.S.), Social & Behavioral Sciences (A.A.S., A.G.S.)
+Course types: Contemporary Life Skills (A.A., A.S., A.A.S., A.G.S.), General Education: Social and Behavioral Sciences (A.A.S., A.G.S.)